GafferHQ/gaffer/doc/source/Tutorials/GettingStarted/index.md

 ![SceneReader Bounding Box](images/sceneReaderBound.png)

 Something seems to be happening, but frankly not much.
-The SceneHierarchy in the bottom right pane has updated to show we have a "GAFFERBOT" located at the root of our scene, and the Viewer in the top left is showing a mysterious new bounding box.
+The HierarchyView in the bottom right pane has updated to show we have a "GAFFERBOT" located at the root of our scene, and the Viewer in the top left is showing a mysterious new bounding box.
 It seems that our SceneReader is loading _something_, but how do we find out what exactly?

 > Tip : As mentioned above, by default the UI updates to view the currently selected node.
 > This can be confusing if you accidentally deselect a node, because the editors will go blank.